JZDesign/LeanCoffeeApp_native_swift/README.md

 ## Following the tutorial

+This repository holds the necessary code to start the tutorial.
+When you launch the docs, you can use this Xcode project to follow along.

+Now, this tutorial isn't for a total beginner, it does assume some basic knowledge of Swift and Xcode.
+Here are a couple of helpful resources:

+1. To learn a little about Xcode checkout this [tutorial](https://learnappmaking.com/xcode-tutorial/).
+You can ignore the interface builder, playgrounds, and xcode settings sections for the purposes of this tutorial.
-This tutorial does assume some basic knowledge of programming.
-For in depth learning about Swift I would check out their [docs](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
+1. For in depth learning about Swift I would check out their [docs](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).

 We will be interacting with an API that I wrote.
 The API docs are available [here](https://github.com/JZDesign/LeanCoffeeService) in the README.